Visualization Selection Guide

 stat='density', common_norm=False, bins=30, kde=True)

-Choosing bin count
+Choosing the bin count

 What to look for